nmayat/Erasmus_Data/README.md

    - Could include filtered inputs to choose features for recommendation
    - Differen plots.
 Maybe also with plots about different countries which user can choose
  - Different model.
 Maybe based on Deep Learning.

+## Files
+Create_Data.py: Concatenates all the csv files and pickles the dataframe Clean_data.py/ Erasmus_Data_cleaning.ipynb: File which cleans the data.
+The steps are explained in the notebook.
+Erasmus_Data_cleaning.py/.ipynb: Exploring and Analysing the data.
+Creates different plots using plotly. train_recommender.py/ Erasmus_Data_recommendation.ipynb: Training the recommender.
+At the end there is an example use case.

+## Acknowledgement

+Dataset from the European Commision: https://data.europa.eu/data/datasets/erasmus-mobility-statistics-2014-2019-v2?locale=en

+## License

+MIT License